-Recommended Mitigation Measure 20: Special-Status Plant Avoidance

-CDFW recommends that special-status plant species be avoided whenever possible by delineating and observing a no-disturbance buffer of at least 50 feet from the outer edge of the plant population(s) or specific habitat type(s) required by special-status plant species.
+Recommended Mitigation Measure 20: Special-Status Plant Avoidance outer edge of the plant population(s) or specific habitat type(s) required by special-status plant species.
 If buffers cannot be maintained, then consultation with CDFW may be warranted to determine appropriate minimization and mitigation measures for impacts to special-status plant species.